Frequently Asked Questions

 Yes.
 Relaxis has been shown to improve the quality of sleep in patients with primary RLS through the use of vibratory counterstimulation.
 We completed two multi-center, double-blinded, randomized, controlled clinical studies covering 158 patients.
 These clinical studies resulted in four articles published as a series in a peer-reviewed medical journal.
 The study results and the complete article series can be downloaded and viewed on the Relaxis Clinical Data page or on the publisher’s website (Dove Press).

-International Availability: Relaxis is currently available only in the United States and Canada.
+International Availability: Relaxis is currently available only in the United States.